The counter DApp

 Using the generated code and the Midnight.js library, creating and submitting an

 circuit.
-After the transaction is submitted and included in the blockchain, tx
+After the transaction is submitted and included in the blockchain, the result is stored in finalizedTxData.public, which contains additional public information about the transaction.

 Viewing Contract State